Glossy ibis: Distribution

 This is the most widespread ibis species, breeding in scattered sites in warm regions of Europe, Asia, Africa, Australia, and the Atlantic and Caribbean regions of the Americas.
 It is thought to have originated in the Old World and spread naturally from Africa to northern South America in the 19th century, from where it spread to North America.
 The glossy ibis was first documented in the New World in 1817 (New Jersey).
 Audubon saw the species just once in Florida in 1832.
 It expanded its range substantially northwards in the 1940s and to the west in the 1980s.
 This species is migratory; most European birds winter in Africa, and in North America birds from north of the Carolinas winter farther south.
 Though generally suspected to be a migratory species in India, the glossy ibis is resident in western India.
 Birds from other populations may disperse widely outside the breeding season.
-It is increasing in Europe.
-It disappeared as a regular breeding bird in Spain in the early 20th century, but re-established itself in 1993 and has since rapidly increased with thousands of pairs in several colonies.
+It is increasing in Europe, after earlier major declines in the 19th and early 20th centuries due to uncontrolled heavy hunting pressure and habitat loss.
+Birds which arrived in Great Britain and Ireland were routinely shot as trophies until the 1920s, when attitudes started to change.
+It disappeared as a regular breeding bird in Spain in the early 20th century, but with legal protection re-established itself in 1993 and has since rapidly increased with thousands of pairs in several colonies.
 It has also established rapidly increasing breeding colonies in France, a country with very few breeding records before the 2000s.
+However, in Italy, where illegal hunting has been a continuing problem despite legal protection since 1977, the increase in the population has been markedly lower with only 10–50 pairs breeding.
 An increasing number of non-breeding visitors are seen in northwestern Europe, a region where glossy ibis records historically were very rare.
 For example, there appears to be a growing trend for birds to winter in Britain and Ireland, with at least 22 sightings in 2010.
 In 2014, a pair attempted to breed in Lincolnshire, the first such attempt in Britain.
 The first successful breeding in Britain was a pair which fledged one young in Cambridgeshire in 2022.
 A few birds now spend most summers in Ireland, but there is no present evidence of breeding.
 In New Zealand, a few birds arrive there annually, mostly in the month of July; recently a pair bred amongst a colony of royal spoonbill.
 Glossy ibis have been a breeding species in Australia since the 1930s.
 In India, they are now a breeding species with colonies now seen in agricultural areas, in forested areas with bamboo thickets and breeding alongside other colonially nesting waterbirds.
 Year-long studies have also shown glossy ibises to be foraging in agricultural wetlands and flooded farmlands in western India.